derailed-dash/Advent-of-Code/docs/python/project_structure.md

 |   └── python/                # For the Python journey pages
 |
 └── scripts/                 # Useful scripts
-    └── create_year.ps         # Windows PowerShell script for generating template files for a year
+    └── create_year.ps1        # Windows PowerShell script for generating template files for a year
 ```